 Gathering data on the people that almost convert is actually a lot easy than most people might at first think that it is, which is why it is so strange to think that more people are not focusing on this intermediary information.

-For example, let’s imagine that you own a business which sells products online and your internet customers have the opportunity to buy their products via your website and have them sent directly to their homes.
+For example, let’s imagine that you own a business that sells products online and your online customers have the opportunity to buy their products via your website and have them sent directly to their homes.